10 Port Squadron Royal Engineers - Part III

 Corrosion - Happening in the wrong place!

+RPL 04 Dart taken in Hong Kong in the early 80's having spent 1962 to 1967 in Sarawak.
+Thanks very much for those evocative images, Brian.
+They will be of great interest to our readers.
 This is not the end of the story.
-Let's hope that Jim will find time to write with more of his fascinating saga, and perhaps he'll send us more photographs.
-If he does, we'll post them here very soon.
+Let's hope that everyone will find time to write with more of this fascinating saga, and perhaps send us more photographs.
+If they do, we'll post them here very soon.
+Go to the Port Squadron Story Page I Go to the Port Squadron Story Page II

 |